Turmz/AAU/README.md

 # AAU-Software
-A personal collection of all my hand-ins in Imperative Programming.
+A personal collection of all my hand-ins in a Imperative Programming course.
 I can't guarantee everything works.